toxygen-project/toxygen/docs/smileys_and_stickers.md

 #Stickers

 Sticker is inline image.
 If you want to create your own smiley pack, create directory in src/stickers/ and place your stickers there.

+Users can import plugins and stickers packs using menu: Settings -> Interface